halleyl/Portfolio/docs/readme.md

 # Lauren Halley ~ Portfolio

   ## Intro
   This website is my Front End Development portfolio, and includes my recent notable projects (with more to come!)
-The site was created using HTML5, CSS3/SCSS, and Javascript.
+The site was created using HTML5, CSS3/SCSS, and JavaScript.

   ## URL
   https://halleyl.github.io/portfolio/index.html